poljpocket/processwire-docker/README.md

 With the database container running,
 - executing the `dbdump.sh` script will dump the database into `database.sql` in the `data` folder.
 - executing the `dbrestore.sh` script will restore the database from `database.sql` in the `data` folder.

+## Large files

+Consider using git LFS for the `/site/assets/files` folder where all the uploads are located.